gosub2k/bangfs/README.md

 ## Shortcomings

-This design is is viable in the happy path (see [tests](#testing)) for  single-writer, read-heavy workloads but is so far not viable for general-purpose multi-client filesystem use:
+This design is is viable in the happy path (see [tests](#testing)) for  single-writer, read-heavy workloads but is so far not viable for general-purpose multi-client filesystem use, which would very likely require adding more components to the initial design.
+Some shortcomings as of this README are:
 - **No crash recovery:** chunks are written before metadata.
 If the metadata update fails (vclock conflict, crash, network error), orphaned chunks are never cleaned up.
 There is no write-ahead log.
 - **No conflict resolution:** CAS on metadata detects concurrent writes but does not retry or merge — the write is dropped and the client gets EIO.
 - **Multi-step operations are not atomic:** rename updates 3 metadata keys sequentially.
 A failure mid-way can leave the filesystem in an inconsistent state (eg, file removed from source directory but not added to target).